 Fluted pottery (which gets its name from fluting in architecture) is pottery that has a groove or set of grooves forming a decoration on its surface.
 Fluting is often done with a loop tool at the leather hard stage, and typically the grooves are a concave u-shape, whereas its cousin “faceting” features flat plains cut into the pot by a wire or a knife.
 This can be done at the freshly thrown stage or the leather hard stage.

-One of the surface techniques Doug Peltzman demonstrates in today’s excerpt from his video Variations on Volume: How to Find Your Voice through Curiosity and Play, is sort of a hybrid of faceted and fluted pottery.
+One of the surface techniques Doug Peltzman demonstrates in today’s excerpt from his video Variations on Volume & Line: How to Find Your Voice through Curiosity and Play, is sort of a hybrid of faceted and fluted pottery.
 In this video, Doug shows how to use repurposed tools to turn a simple cylinder into a showpiece mug by adding what Doug calls his “vertical blind texture.”
 Check it out! – Jennifer Poellot Harnetty, editor.